* * * * * Do what you love.* * * * *

 This was pretty much the way the conversation in Theehouse went night after night after night.

-If Theewoman "mouthed-off," the bottle would likely wind up shattered on the increasingly sticky linoleum floor after smacking the wall.
+If Theewoman mouthed-off, the bottle would likely wind up shattered on the increasingly sticky linoleum floor after smacking the wall.
 Hard.
-The wall with the brown watermark—well technically beer-mark—and chunks of paint and plaster chipped away, highlighted the sheetrock in stark contrast to the Daffodil Yellow paint.
-These were the areas the bottle hit "just right" and "next time it would be her head" if she "provoked him again."
+The one with the brown watermark—well technically beer-mark—and chunks of plaster chipped away, highlighting the sheetrock in stark contrast to Daffodil Yellow paint.
+These were the areas the bottle hit just right; and next time it would be her head if she provoked him again.

-I remember the happy day Theewoman, well technically Theebaby, chose the paint color.
-She was young and so lovely.
-Full of youthful passion.
+I remember the happy day Theewoman—well technically Theebaby—chose the paint color.
+She was so lovely and full of youthful passion.
 An idealist.
-Poor soul thought she could change the world.
-That was before Theeman had "knocked some sense" into her one too many times and it wasn't his fault, "she made him do it."
-It was "for her own good."
+Poor soul wanted to change the world.
+That was before Theeman had knocked some sense into her one too many times; and it wasn't his fault.
+She made him do it; and it was for her own good.

-On the happy day when the paint was chosen, I was cuddled against Theebaby on the pristine (the nightly beer had been mopped clean, hours earlier) linoleum floor.
-She was "goo-goo-ing" and "gaa-gaa-ing," like babies do, while Theewoman shuffled through a stack of those cards—vaguely resembling the color of the paint each represented—she brought home from the Sherwin Williams.
+On the happy day when the paint was chosen, I was snuggled up against Theebaby on the freshly mopped linoleum floor.
+She was goo-goo-ing and gaa-gaa-ing, like babies do, while Theewoman shuffled through a fan-deck of those cards—vaguely resembling the color of paint each represented—she had borrowed from the Sherwin Williams.
 She spread a few out, poker-hand-style, in front of Theebaby and asked which one she liked.
 Theebaby dotted a sticky finger on one with a determined, "Dah!"

 I would sit in Theeyard night after night after night.
 Watching.
 Waiting for my cue to make my move.
-When the light upstairs would turn off, Theeman was down for the count.
-And so I would creep, stealthy like a thief in the night, to the porch to lie and wait for my person.
+When the lights upstairs turned off, Theeman was down for the count.
+And so I would creep, stealthy like a thief in the night, to the porch to lie in wait for my person.

-I hear her light footsteps as she tentatively, so as not to wake Theemonster, turns the doorknob, softly pulling the door inward, to step down into the moonlit night.
-In her arms is a bundle that is Theebaby, fast asleep; on her shoulder hangs an overstuffed backpack, and in her hand, the keys to the big-red-truck...and my purple leash.
+I hear her light footsteps as she tentatively (so as not to wake Theemonster) turns the doorknob and softly pulls the door open, stepping down into the moonlit night.
+In her arms rests a quilted bundle that is Theebaby.
+On her shoulder hangs an overstuffed backpack, and in her hand, the keys to the big-red-truck...and my purple leash.

 By Lisa H. Owens